Applies to England

 Providers must provide at least one meal a day (breakfast, lunch or tea) and all food provided at the holiday club (including snacks) must meet school food standards.

-Our expectation is that the majority of food served by providers will be hot.
-However, we acknowledge that there will be occasions when this is not possible and a cold alternative may be used.
+Our expectation is that the majority of food served by providers should be hot.
+However, we acknowledge that there will be occasions when this is not possible and cold food should be used where it is appropriate.

 All food provided as part of the programme must: